GM-Consult-Pty-Ltd/sir_flutter/assets/markdown/DEFINITIONS.md

 The following definitions are used throughout the [documentation](https://pub.dev/documentation/text_indexing/latest/):
 * `corpus`- the collection of `documents` for which an `index` is maintained.
 * `character filter` - filters characters from text in preparation of tokenization.
+* `Damerau–Levenshtein distance` - a metric for measuring the `edit distance` between two `terms` by counting the minimum number of operations (insertions, deletions or substitutions of a single character, or transposition of two adjacent characters) required to change one `term` into the other.
 * `dictionary` - is a hash of `terms` (`vocabulary`) to the frequency of occurence in the `corpus` documents.
 * `document` - a record in the `corpus`, that has a unique identifier (`docId`) in the `corpus`'s primary key and that contains one or more text fields that are indexed.
 * `document frequency (dFt)` is number of documents in the `corpus` that contain a term.
+* `edit distance` - a measure of how dissimilar two terms are by counting the minimum number of operations required to transform one string into the other ([Wikipedia (7)](https://en.wikipedia.org/wiki/Edit_distance)).
 - `Flesch reading ease score` - a readibility measure calculated from  sentence length and word length on a 100-point scale.
 The higher the score, the easier it is to understand the document ([Wikipedia(6)](https://en.wikipedia.org/wiki/Flesch%E2%80%93Kincaid_readability_tests)).
 - `Flesch-Kincaid grade level` - a readibility measure relative to U.S. school grade level.
 It is also calculated from sentence length and word length ([Wikipedia(6)](https://en.wikipedia.org/wiki/Flesch%E2%80%93Kincaid_readability_tests)).
 * `index` - an [inverted index](https://en.wikipedia.org/wiki/Inverted_index) used to look up `document` references from the `corpus` against a `vocabulary` of `terms`.